rbisdorff/Digraph3/docSphinx/tutorial.rst

 Fitness of ranking heuristics .............................

-We reconsider the bipolar valued outranking digraph *g* modelling the pairwise global '*at least as well rated as*' relation among the 25 movies seen above.
+We reconsider the bipolar-valued outranking digraph *g* modelling the pairwise global '*at least as well rated as*' relation among the 25 movies seen above.

     >>> g = BipolarOutrankingDigraph(t,Normalized=True)
     *------- Object instance description ------*